Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ```

 In a multi-tenant setup you can configure different instrumentation keys to collect request tracking and client-side tracking data on different tenants, just follow [the Orchard Core configuration docs](https://docs.orchardcore.net/en/dev/docs/reference/core/Configuration/).

+When using the full CMS approach of Orchard Core (i.e. not decoupled or headless) then the client-side tracking script will be automatically injected as a head script.
+Otherwise, you can reference and require it as `"Lombiq.Hosting.Azure.ApplicationInsights.TrackingScript"`.

 ### Advanced configuration